DMAIDOH/PlayIt/README.md

 # PlayIt
-An android app that serves as an integrated music playlist for users

 #Deborah, Jearice and Ashley's repository for our Android final project

+Description - An android app that serves as an integrated music playlist for users

 #Useful Git commands for terminal (Unix)